 “Okay.”
 Moji nodded and left.

 Ify continued to stare at the seashell for a while.
 Well, like her mother said, it was just a seashell.
-She hadn’t heard of where a seashell killed anybody.
-Las las, she would throw it away and forget about it and any marine queen.
+She hadn’t heard of a seashell killing anybody.

-Ify stood and threw the shell into a trash can and left.
+Ify threw the shell into a trash can and left to join her friends.
 But another surprise was waiting for her.

 Episode 4 is coming soon.
 Thanks for reading.
 Please drop your comments and share.